 If you have further questions, please get in touch with me!

 Yes!
 MSc and PhD students are paid a stipend during their studies.
-This is typically on the order of about $25,000/year for MSc students and more for PhD students.
+This is typically a minimum of $25,000/year for MSc students and more for PhD students.

 Yes!
 Graduate students are eligible to work as teaching assistants (TAs).
 These are paid positions and money earned for TA work is added on top of their regular stipend amount.